personal-ai/whitepaper/README.md

 y-axis: price in MATs, x-axis: AI Coin supply (in 10 thousands)
 </center><br/>

 When an AI Coin is minted, 25% of the coins are given directly to the creator (represented by the region to the left of the vertical blue line).
-This gives an incentive to the creator to grow their platform, as the purchasing of their coin directly increases the value of their AI Coin holdings.
-Subsequent investments by fans can continue until the max supply of 1 million AI Coins (vertical green line).
+This gives an incentive to the creator to grow their platform, as the purchasing of their coin by fans directly increases the value of their own AI Coin holdings.
+Investments by fans can continue until the max supply of 1 million AI Coins (vertical green line).

-With the above parameters, we have the following metrics:
+The above parameters result in the following aggregate metrics:
-- [TODO: Total MATs backing creator coin]
+- Total MATs backed for each AI Coin: $39,956,524$ MATs
+- Amount of MATs to buy the **first** 250,000 AI Coins available to fans: $770,153$ MATs
-- [TODO: Amount of MATs to buy x tokens]
+- Amount of MATs to buy the **last** 250,000 AI Coins available to fans: $24,518,534$ MATs

 A sigmoid function is used because it helps satisfy the dual goals of AI monetization.
-When an AI Coin is first minted and its circulating supply is low, its price is also low.
-As more users buy the coin and supply grows, the price grows
+When an AI Coin is first minted its price is low, making early investment accessible to most users.
+However, as an AI Coin gains popularity, its price will quickly increase to match and encourage the growing hype around its creator community.
+In the long term, the coin stabilizes at a premium price point, a sign of its maturity and true value.

 ### Swap Price